-- You will write four compositions and complete revisions based on feedback.
+- You will write three compositions and complete revisions based on feedback.
 Compositions should be typed and double-spaced.
 Compositions are due at the beginning of class and may not be emailed to me unless we have made previous arrangements (i.e. in the case of absence because of religious holiday).
-Compositions will be evaluated based on vocabulary, syntax, grammar, fulfilling requirements for each assignment, and creativity. - Late work will NOT be accepted.
+Compositions will be evaluated based on vocabulary, syntax, grammar, fulfilling requirements for each assignment, and creativity.
+Details will be posted ahead of time on Blackboard. - Late work will NOT be accepted.